-Acute and chronic forms have traditionally been defined based on the timeframe post transplant (less than or greater than 100 days, respectively).
-However, current consensus is that clinical manifestations guide whether the signs and symptoms of GVHD are acute, chronic, or an overlap syndrome.
+Current consensus is that clinical manifestations guide whether the signs and symptoms of graft versus host disease (GVHD) are acute, chronic, or an overlap syndrome.

-Acute GVHD classically targets the skin, liver, and GI tract.
+Acute GVHD classically targets the skin, liver, and gastrointestinal tract.
 In contrast, chronic GVHD can involve almost any organ.

-Prophylaxis against acute GVHD usually comprises a calcineurin-based inhibitor such as cyclosporine or tacrolimus (which block T-cell activation), administered with other immunosuppressants such as low-dose methotrexate or mycophenolate.
+GVHD prophylaxis usually comprises a calcineurin-based inhibitor such as cyclosporine or tacrolimus (that blocks T-cell activation), administered with other immunosuppressants such as low-dose methotrexate or mycophenolate.